projectcalico/calico/security/calico-network-policy.md

 #### Write once, works everywhere

 No matter which cloud provider you use now, adopting Calico network policy means you write the policy once and it is portable.
-If you move to a different cloud provider, you don’t need to rewrite your Calico network policy.
+If you move to a different cloud provider, you don't need to rewrite your Calico network policy.
 Calico network policy is a key feature to avoid cloud provider lock-in.

 #### Works seamlessly with Kubernetes network policies